alliance-pcsg/primo-explore-not-on-shelf/README.md

 # primo-explore-not-on-shelf
 Provides a link to an external page/form with title, author, location, and call number.
-Library staff can then use this information for searches.
+Library staff can then use this information to search for missing items.

 ## Features
 Creates a link underneath the Real Time Availability in the Primo Explore full display for a record.
 Link is designed to include author, title, call number, and location.